Asking yourself these 10 questions about getting a pet is a great way to start thinking about adding a new family member to your household.

 Do you have the time and the funds for routine vet visits for annual vaccinations, to get your pet spayed/neutered, check ups and what if there is an emergency?
 These visits to the vet can be costly.

-Ensure to research and know what kind of exercise, the intensity and how much daily exercise your pet needs according to their breed.
+One of the questions to ask before getting a puppy is what kind of exercise, the intensity and how much daily exercise your pet needs according to their breed.

 Are you physically active or do you prefer to stay home?
 Think of ways you can incorporate your new pet into your lifestyle on a daily basis.
 A dog that requires intense exercise may not be for you if you can’t run them everyday.